Assessing the Computational Complexity of Multi-Layer Subgraph Detection: Preliminaries

+Furthermore, parameters allow us to mathematically rigorously study efficient data reduction.
+Formally, given a parameterized problem~$\paramProblem$, a \emph{kernelization algorithm} is a poly\-nomial-time algorithm that maps instances~$(I, k)$ of~$\paramProblem$ to instances~$(I', k')$ (called a \emph{problem kernel}) of~$\paramProblem$ such that the size of $I'$ is upper-bounded by a function of the parameter~$p$ and $(I', k')$ is a yes-instance if and only if $(I, k)$ is a yes-instance.
+If the kernel size can be upper-bounded by a polynomial in the parameter, we call it a \emph{polynomial kernel}.
+For more context and methodology we refer to the literature~\cite{Cy15,DF13,FG06,Nie06}.

-\looseness=-1 All graphs are undirected and without self loops or multiple edges.
+\paragraph*{Graphs.} All graphs in this work are undirected and without self loops or parallel edges.
 We use standard graph notation~\cite{Die05}.
 A graph property~$\Pi$ is \emph{hereditary} if removing any vertex from a graph in~$\Pi$ results again in a graph in~$\Pi$.
-We use the following graph properties.
+We consider the following graph properties.
 A graph is a \emph{$c$-core} if each vertex has degree at least~$c$~\cite{Sei83}.
-A graph is a \emph{$c$-truss} if each edge is contained in at least~$c-2$ triangles~\cite{Coh08}.
+A graph is a \emph{$c$-truss} if it is connected and each edge is contained in at least~$c-2$ triangles~\cite{Coh08}.
 We say that a graph is \emph{Hamiltonian} if it contains a simple path that comprises all vertices in the graph.
+The \emph{length of a path} is the number of its edges.
 A \emph{$c$-factor} in a graph is a subset of the edges such that each vertex is incident with exactly $c$~edges.
 In sans serif font face we often denote graph properties.
 For example, \gprop{$c$-Truss} is the set of all $c$-trusses.
-By \gprop{Matching} we refer to the set of all graphs containing a perfect matching and by \gprop{$c$-Factor} to the set of all graphs containing a $c$-factor.
-For further definitions of graph properties, see Appendix~\ref{appendix:definitions}.
+By \gprop{Matching} we refer to the set of all graphs containing a perfect matching; note that then finding a maximum matching is equivalent to finding a maximum sized \gprop{Matching}-subgraph.
+By \gprop{$c$-Factor} we refer to the set of all graphs containing a $c$-factor.
+For a list of definitions of all graph properties mentioned in this article, see Appendix~\ref{appendix:definitions}.